awsdocs/aws-codeartifact-user-guide/doc_source/external-connection.md

 </settings>
 ```

-The following example fetches application dependencies from an CodeArtifact repository and fetches Maven plugins from Maven Central\.
+The following example fetches application dependencies from a CodeArtifact repository and fetches Maven plugins from Maven Central\.

 ```
 <profiles>